Universe-Man/RecipePuppy-Noom/README.md

+Open your terminal and change directory to "recipe-puppy-noom".

+Start the application by entering "npm start" in your terminal.
+(You may need to install npm or yarn first; React's instructions to do so are below)

+////////////////////// REACT README /////////////////////////////////////

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>